 Whilst you wait for season 5, you can also check out Solar Opposites, another animation from Rick and Morty's other creator Justin Roiland.
 And if that doesn't scratch the itch, the Rick and Morty team is still dropping brilliant shorts every now and then to keep us entertained.

-When will Rick and Morty Season 4 be released?
+When is Rick and Morty season five?

 “I would like to think I’ve learned enough from my mistakes in season three that we could definitely do 14 now, but then I have to say, ‘Yeah but you’re the guy who says we can do 14 who turned out to be wrong so we’re not listening to you now’,” Harmon remarked.

 “The nice healthy way to approach this is I want to prove it with the first 10 of season four – prove it to ourselves, to production, to the network – that it’s so easy that we’ll earn additional episodes.”

 Whilst season 5 won't be the one to do it this time, there is still hope that season 6 could pull off the trick.

 The whole main cast returned for season 4, with Justin Roiland voicing both Rick Sanchez and Morty Smith and Chris Parnell taking on the role of Morty’s father, Jerry.
 Spencer Grammer is back as Morty’s sister Summer and, of course, it wouldn’t be complete without Sarah Chalke voicing Rick’s daughter, Beth.